Updating Neighbour Cell List via Crowdsourced User Reports: a Framework for Measuring Time Performance: Introduction

 \section{Introduction}

-In modern wireless networks there is an increasing need for \ac{TD}, particularly in networks that are deployed in an unplanned, decentralised manner like WiFi hotspots and 3G/LTE Femtocells.
-Appropriate knowledge of the network topology allows the design of more efficient routing and interference-avoidance algorithms, improved allocation of limited network resources, etc. In this paper we focus on \ac{LTD}, a class of problems where each wireless \ap only aims at the knowledge of its first-hop neighbour \aps.
+\ac{NCLD} is a core process of modern wireless networks, especially when deployed in an unplanned and decentralised manner like WiFi hotspots and LTE femtocells~\cite{xiao2016dynamic}.
+In this scenarios each node needs to independently construct the NCL.
+Further, appropriate knowledge of network topology, \ie the neighbourhood structure of each node in the network, allows the design of more efficient routing and interference-avoidance algorithms and improved allocation of limited network resources.
+In a number of common situations, relying on explicit communication or on a central controller may be impractical or even impossible, for instance, when neighbouring devices belong to a different operator.
+Local knowledge of network topology is enough to produce distributed algorithms for channel allocation in WiFi networks, code selection in small cell networks, distributed graph colouring and routing, and also for problems of joint power and channel allocation optimisation (see Section~\ref{sec:related-work}).

-The first-hop neighbour information provided by \ac{LTD} is sufficient to allow implementation of distributed algorithms for solving a number of fundamental resource allocation tasks within wireless networks.
-One example is channel allocation in WiFi networks to minimise interference~\cite{checco2013learning}; another is the allocation of scrambling codes in Femtocell networks, where these codes are used as \ap identifiers and therefore code confusion (neighbouring \aps using the same code) can jeopardise the functionality of the whole network, see~\cite{checcoself} and references therein.
-More generally, first-hop neighbour information is sufficient for both distributed graph colouring and routing, and also for problems of joint optimisation of power and channel allocation.

-Importantly, the combination of \ac{LTD} with distributed algorithms also offers a number of useful benefits: \begin{itemize} \item[\bf Incomplete information.]
-The geographic location of small \aps deployed by users (in homes, hotspots etc) is typically not known, nor easily discovered.
-The network is therefore constrained to work with partial information. \item[\bf Scalability.]
-Distributed algorithms requiring only local topology information are inherently much more scalable than centralised algorithms or algorithms that require greater topology information. \item[\bf Adaptability.]
-Wireless networks are time-varying e.g. due to the rollout of new \aps, changes in the radio-propagation environment, changes in the distribution of traffic load, etc. Use of local topology information potentially allows rapid adaptation in response to local changes without a global reconfiguration of the network. \end{itemize}

-In the present paper we focus on the process of \ac{LTD} via \emph{crowdsourcing}, meaning that the task of detecting and reporting the existence of conflicting neighbours is delegated to users.
-Each user periodically reports to the serving \ap information about the set of neighbouring \aps observed.
-For example, in 3G-femtocell networks users would report both ID and scrambling code of the \aps that lie within the handover range, as described in~\cite{patent:EP2214434}.
+Although related to location discovery, the topic of this manuscript is the discovery of existing neighbours without targeting their actual geographical position.
+We focus on the process of \ac{NCLD} via \emph{crowdsourcing}, meaning that the task of detecting and reporting the existence of conflicting neighbours is delegated to users.
+In this framework, each user periodically reports to the serving \ap information about the set of neighbouring \aps observed, see \eg Figure~\ref{fig:antenne}.
+Exploiting \ac{UE} measurements is appealing because such technique is easy to implement and virtually cost-free.
+Nevertheless, the information received from \ac{UE} measurements is disregarded by the serving \ap in most implementations~\cite[\textsection 7.4.1]{homenode2011}.